What is it?#

 Customization#

-Buttons, encoders and oled display are optional and configured via the settings file.
+GPIO buttons and switches, rotary encoders and oled display are optional and configured via the settings file.
+On the Pi, type editsettings in the terminal to open this file.

 Join the CinePi Discord for discussions and sharing builds.